-TRANSACTION AND CUSTOMER VOLUME
+CUSTOMER VOLUME

-This quarter 682,000 transactions were conducted through a combination of in-person, online, mail and phone services.
-Licensing services offices (LSO) and DOL2Go served 405,000 customers and 59% of transactions this quarter.
-Customer preference for in-person service at a LSO remains below the 72% pre-pandemic level.
+This quarter 763,000 transactions were conducted through a combination of in-person, online, mail and phone services.
+Licensing services offices (LSO) served 468,000 customers and 61% of transactions this quarter.
+Customer preference for in-person service steadily increased toward the 72% pre-pandemic level until reaching a plateau in January 2023.
+Since January, 60% - 62% of all transactions occurred in-person at an LSO.

 Figure 1 below shows transaction distribution by service channel each month beginning January 2021.
-Transactions completed by mail and phone are a small portion of overall transactions, so they are combined with internet transactions and shown in the below chart as Alternative Channel Transactions.
+Transactions completed by mail and phone are a small portion of transactions, so they are combined with internet transactions and shown in the below chart as Alternative Channel Transactions.